zulip/zulip/docs/production/export-and-import.md

 that they are up to date using the Nagios plugin at:
 `puppet/zulip/files/nagios_plugins/zulip_postgresql_backups/check_postgresql_backup`.

-## Postgres streaming replication
+## PostgreSQL streaming replication

-Zulip has database configuration for using Postgres streaming replication.
+Zulip has database configuration for using PostgreSQL streaming replication.
 You can see the configuration in these files:

 * `puppet/zulip_ops/manifests/profile/postgresql.pp`